Santa Maria Golden Dukes

-The Santa Maria Golden Dukes were a community-run amateur club located in Santa Maria, California which competed in the AAU League and the NIBL in the 1940s and 1950s.
+The Santa Maria Golden Dukes were a community-run amateur club located in Santa Maria, California which competed in the Amateur Athletic Union (AAU) and the National Industrial Basketball League (NIBL) in the 1940s and 1950s.
 The Dukes, though they were not corporate-sponsored, were members of the amateur National Industrial Basketball League for two years, between 1952 and 1954.
-It was the time that the NBA was in its infancy.For the town of Santa Maria, a Golden Dukes home basketball game was an always community happening.
+It was the time that the National Basketball Association was in its infancy.For the town of Santa Maria, a Golden Dukes home basketball game was an always community happening.
 They played their home games in the old Armory Building at the Santa Maria Fairpark on the corner of Stowell and Thornburg in Santa Maria.

 History

 Duke Webster and AAU

 Duke Webster, a Santa Maria individual who owned a service station cater corner from the Santa Maria Inn founded the team.
 He used to organize one campaign or another to keep the team afloat.
 For 4–5 years prior to the team joining the NIBL, Webster would sponsor the team, bringing in college players and becoming the Dukes' first coach.

 The Golden Dukes became champions of the Santa Maria City Basketball League in 1947-48, when Santa Maria was a small town back then and just about every adult who lived here went to a Dukes home game.
 The team soon grew popularity though its function was strictly amateur.
 "The Armory Building which hosted the Dukes' games always was packed.
 Joe White was the leading player of the Dukes and later became a long-time Hancock College Bulldogs men's basketball coach and athletic director, with the College renaming their gym to Joe White Memorial Gymnasium in 2003.

 The Dukes ran through the smoke well enough to be successful from a won-loss standpoint as well as an entertainment one.
 They were a very competitive team, but they did not manage to win any NIBL title, with the Phillips 66ers dominating the league.
 Joe White was followed by other great players like 6-9 big man William Madison Stratford a Mississippi native, who previously played for Akron Wingfoots relocated to Santa Maria and never left, Kenny Milo, Bill Bertka, while Lawrence "Hop" Findlay was the team' coach.